 Full costs are those that can reasonably be associated with and allocated to a particular project.
-They include costs that are generally treated as direct (costs that can be readily and specifically identified with a particular sponsored project relatively easily with a high degree of accuracy) and indirect (costs that are incurred for common or joint objectives and, therefore, cannot be identified readily and specifically with a particular sponsored project).
+They include costs that are generally treated as direct (costs that can be readily and specifically identified with a particular sponsored project relatively easily with a high degree of accuracy) and facilities and administrative costs (sometimes called indirect or IDC), which are incurred for common or joint objectives and, therefore, cannot be identified readily and specifically with a particular sponsored project).

 Calculating space for certain private sponsors